Evebury/Evebury.Gs1.DigitalLink/README.md

 # Evebury.Gs1.DigitalLink

-A comprehensive .NET library for validating GDSN GS1 messages.
-This engine acts as a pre-validation layer, ensuring data quality and compliance before messages are delivered to the GS1 Network.
+A .NET library for generating strongly typed and validated GS1 DigitalLink payloads.

 ## 🚀 Features
-- **Validated**: All Digital links are validated.
+- **Validated**: All digital links are validated.
 - **Strongly Typed**: This library will output the raw code and values from strongly typed objects.
-- **Rectified**: Rectified GS1 segments leaving a far smaller subset of Segment types to choose from.
+- **Rectified**: Rectified GS1 segments leaving a far smaller subset of Segment types (Application Identifiers) to choose from.
 - **Operational Efficiency**: Elaborate validation errors, reducing manual troubleshooting time.

 ## 🎯 Quick Start